List of tallest buildings on the Gold Coast

 The Gold Coast is a coastal city in the Australian state of Queensland.
-It is the second-largest city in the state after the capital, Brisbane, with a population of 753,000 as of 2025.
+It is the second-largest city in the state after the capital, Brisbane, with a population of 753,000 as of 2026.
 The Gold Coast has a very large skyline relative to the city's population; despite being Australia's sixth largest city, the city has the fourth-greatest number of skyscrapers in Australia, after Sydney, Melbourne, and Brisbane.
-As of 2025, there are 12 buildings in the Gold Coast with a height of 150 metres (492 ft) or greater, with 6 more under construction.
+As of 2026, there are 58 high-rise buildings in the Gold Coast taller than 100 metres (328 ft), 12 of which with a height of 150 metres (492 ft) or more.
 The city has been home to Australia's tallest building, Q1, since 2005; the residential skyscraper stands at a height of 322.5 m, and is Australia's first supertall skyscraper.

 The first high-rises appeared in the city in the 1960s and 1970s as it boomed as a leading tourist destination.
 An early residential tower was Breakfree Peninsula at a height of 137 m (449 ft), which was the city's tallest building from 1982 until 1992, when it was overtaken by The Grand Mariner, which was only 2 metres taller.
 In the 2000s, skyscraper development increased rapidly.
 Besides Q1, other new buildings during the boom include Chevron Renaissance and the Circle on Cavill complex.
 Development has continued into the 2010s and 2020s, with two of the city's five tallest buildings, Ocean and Epsilon, built since 2020.
 Under construction is Cypress Palms, a two-tower development, the taller of which will be the Gold Coast's second supertall skyscraper.

 As a major tourist hotspot, most of the Gold Coast's high-rises are for residential and hotel purposes.
 The centre of the skyline is in the central suburb of Surfer's Paradise.
 The skyline is mainly located on a thin strip of land that runs north-south along the coast, bounded by the Coral Sea of the Pacific Ocean to the east, and the Nerang River and its multi-branched canal developments to the west.
 This continuous line of high-rises extends northwards to Main Beach and southwards towards Broadbeach.
 Additionally, there are developing clusters in Southport and along the coast in Burleigh Heads.